The FBI raided the offices of President Donald Trump’s attorney Michael Cohen on Monday. Cohen’s lawyer Steven Ryan said to the New York Times:

 It’s a $130,000 in-kind contribution by Cohen to the Trump campaign, which is about $126,500 above what he’s allowed to give.
 And if he does this on behalf of his client, the candidate, that is a coordinated, illegal, in-kind contribution by Cohen for the purpose of influencing the election, of benefiting the candidate by keeping this secret.

 Michael Cohen was named Executive Vice President of the Trump Organization and special counsel to Donald Trump in 2007.
 He has remained Trump’s attorney ever since, and was an early and primary mover of Trump’s political career, starting the website “Should Trump Run” as a way to generate interest in a 2012 run.
-Cohen does not hold any position in Trump’s administration.We value your comments!
-Please weigh in on our comment section below.
+Cohen does not hold any position in Trump’s administration.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com